imDMK/DoubleJump/README.md

     }
 ```
 ### Events
-You can listen events which are called before action.
+You can listen to events that are called before action.
 Example usage:
 ```java
     @EventHandler